SiliconLabsSoftware/docs-matter/sld289-matter-fundamentals-interaction-model/index.md

 All interaction types except Subscribe consist of one transaction.
 The Interaction Model supports five types of transactions:

-- **Read** - Get attributes and/or events from a server.
+- **Read**: Get attributes and/or events from a server.
-- **Write** - Modify attribute values.
+- **Write**: Modify attribute values.
-- **Invoke** - Invoke cluster commands.
+- **Invoke**: Invoke cluster commands.
-- **Subscribe** - Create subscription for clients to receive periodic updates from servers automatically.
+- **Subscribe**: Create subscription for clients to receive periodic updates from servers automatically.
-- **Report** - Maintain the subscription for the Subscribe Interaction.
+- **Report**: Maintain the subscription for the Subscribe Interaction.

 The following concepts are important for understanding transactions.

-- **Initiators and Targets** - Interactions happen between an initiator node and target node(s).
+- **Initiators and Targets**: Interactions happen between an initiator node and target node(s).
 The initiator starts the transaction, and the target responds to the initiator's action.
 More specifically, the transaction is usually between a client cluster on the initiator node and a server cluster on the target node.
-- **Transaction ID** - The transaction ID field must be present in all actions that are part of a transaction to indicate the logical grouping of the actions as part of one transaction.
+- **Transaction ID**: The transaction ID field must be present in all actions that are part of a transaction to indicate the logical grouping of the actions as part of one transaction.
 All actions that are part of the same transaction must have the same transaction ID.
-- **Groups** - Groups of devices allow an initiator to send an action to multiple targets.
+- **Groups**: Groups of devices allow an initiator to send an action to multiple targets.
 This group-level communication is known as a groupcast, which leverages Ipv6 multicast messages.
-- **Paths** - Paths are the location of the attribute, event, or command an interaction seeks to access.
+- **Paths**: Paths are the location of the attribute, event, or command an interaction seeks to access.
 Examples of path assembly:

   - `<path> = <node> <endpoint> <cluster> <attribute / event / command>`
   - `<path> = <group ID> <attribute / event / command>`